Frequently Asked Questions

 Casual clothes for dinners and excursions

-Hat, gloves, scarf for autumn and winter (May to October)
+Hat, gloves, scarf and a warm jacket and long trousers for autumn and winter (May to October)

 Waterproofs – Jacket & trousers

 Good walking boots or strong outdoor thick sole trainers (if you intend to book any bush walks)

 Sock protectors/ankle gaiters (for bush walks or hiking)

 Sandals/flip flops/comfortable shoes for leisurely use around camp and on outings etc

 Plug adaptor for South African round 3 pin system

 Swim wear (we have a small dip pool)